 Instead of delivering the same message to every person, we started creating campaign variations to resonate with different audiences.
 While our products may stay the same, how and when consumers’ engage with them changes, and our creative should reflect that.
 Using insights from our snacking study, we developed personalized campaigns for some of our most popular products, speaking directly to how snacking factors into consumers’ lifestyles.

 In our Oreo Eye on the Clock campaign, dynamic banners served a personalized message, based on the audience and time of day, on an Oreo cookie clock.
 Parents in the U.S. were reminded that “nap time equals snack time,” and young professionals were prompted, “Working late?
 Have a cookie.”
 Powered by Google Cloud technology and delivered through Google Marketing Platform, the campaign delivered a significant increase in click-through compared with more generic messaging.
-And when the coronavirus pandemic caused an overnight shift in consumer lives and behavior, we quickly adapted our messaging to reflect and connect with these changes.
+And when the coronavirus pandemic caused an overnight shift in consumer lives and behaviour, we quickly adapted our messaging to reflect and connect with these changes.
 Students’ “library lunch” ads, for example, became “Chew quietly.
 Your computer mic is on.”

 Instead of delivering the same message to every person, we started creating campaign variations to resonate with different audiences.